FAQ

 After our pipe replacement, the water distribution pipes in your slab will no longer be in use.
 Our process bypasses slab pipes so that your home will no longer be susceptible to a slab leak.
 If your water service line is also polybutylene penetrating the slab, that pipe can also be bypassed as a separate item in the scope of work.

+Because our plumbers have seen so many different home configurations, they are able to quickly assess an ideal approach to the repipe of your home.
+We have a proven method that is efficient and reliable.
+We use a large amount of plastic sheeting and drop clothes to help protect your home and it’s contents from construction debris and dust.
+We use premium piping materials and valves.
+We include drywall repairs and because we do, the plumbers minimize cutting drywall.
+Our drywall and paint techs are special people who do great work (everyone at Plumbing Express is a W2 employee and not a subcontractor).
 Plumbers who occasionally repipe houses are definitely slower, do more damage to the home finishes, do not include sheetrock repair, and often often do a substandard job simply due to lack of experience.
 Our experience and skill are the reason realtors trust us with their clients – we provide a good value and don’t stall or otherwise affect the home sale.

 An interior pipe replacement is a replacement of the home’s potable water distribution system.
 The potable water distribution system is defined as: Pipes within a structure that convey water from the water service pipe to the points of utilization.
 Our standard interior repipe includes replacement of all pipes from the interior (main) shutoff valve to all the fixtures.
+Our repipe service differs from other plumbing companies because we repair the home finishes such as drywall, paint, ceiling texture by default as specified in our Interior Repipe Agreement.

 Yes we do offer free polybutylene inspections.
 These inspections and quotes are especially useful to clients who are buying or selling a home because the presence of polybutylene affects the value of your home.